swiftlang/swift/docs/StringDesign.rst

    allows strings to be naturally compared and combined, generating the expected results when the content is ASCII

-.. [#locales] We have some specific ideas, but details are still TBD
+.. [#locales] We have some specific ideas for locale-sensitive
-              and wide open for discussion.
+              interfaces, but details are still TBD and wide open for discussion.

 .. [#re_sort] Collections that automatically re-sort based on locale changes are out of scope for the core Swift language